Saturday, June 04, 2016

 Ali had further stoked the pre-fight ill-will by labelling Terrell 'an Uncle Tom nigger who is going to get his ass whupped.'
 The Daily Torygraph wrote that the resulting fight was 'the nastiest display of Ali's celebrated ring career,' declaring, 'the fight will be remembered for Ali's constant taunts of "what's my name?' to an opponent he was apparently content not merely to defeat, but also to belittle.'
 Ali became a hate figure for large sections of the more racist end of the American public and barely more than two thousand people turned up to see his rematch with Liston in 1965, which he controversially won with a first-round knockout.
 Eight more title defences followed before the Terrell match - including fights against Floyd Patterson, Cleveland Williams, Brian London and a rematch with Henry Cooper.
 But, when Ali refused to sign the oath of allegiance to join the US Army ('I ain't got no quarrel with them Vietcong,' he was reported as saying.
 'No Vietcong ever called me nigger'), he was stripped of his title with almost indecent haste by the boxing authorities who seemed to have been looking for an excuse to bring this uppity individual down to size.
 More worryingly, he was also given five years in jail, a sentence which was subsequently quashed on appeal four years later.
 Ali had failed the Armed Forces qualifying test in 1964 because his spelling skills were below average (he told reporters, with a cheeky grin, 'I told you I was The Greatest, I never said I was The Smartest!')
 However in 1966, with manpower needed for Viet'nam, these tests were revised and Ali was reclassified as A-1.
 This meant he was eligible for the draft.
 When notified of his new status, Ali declared that he would refuse to serve and publicly considered himself a conscientious objector on religious grounds stating 'War is against the teachings of the Holy Qur'an.
 We're not supposed to take part in no wars unless declared by Allah.'
 Ali became the symbol of opposition - particularly black opposition - to the war at a time when Lyndon Johnson was still in office and US public opinion against the war was, largely, confined to protest singers and left-wing intellectuals.

 Ali's stance directly inspired the Olympic Project for Human Rights movement at San Jose University which would lead to the memorable so-called 'Black Power' protests at the 1968 Mexico Olympics and he became a potent symbol of black defiance, the sporting equivalent of maverick political outsiders like Rap Brown, Stokely Carmichael and George Jackson.
-Ali subsequently claimed that the Government offered him a face-saving deal: If he would go, quietly, into uniform, they would keep him well away from the front line, allow him to defend his title and put on boxing exhibitions in a similar arrangement to that which Joe Louis had enjoyed during World War II.
+Ali subsequently claimed that the Government had offered him a face-saving deal: If he would go, quietly, into uniform, they would keep him well away from the front line, allow him to defend his title and put on boxing exhibitions in a similar arrangement to that which Joe Louis had enjoyed during World War II.
 Ali told them where to stick their deal.
 During this period, as more and more people began to turn against the war, support for Ali's stance grew.
 Ali financially supported himself by opening a restaurant chain called 'Champburger' and visiting many universities to give speeches about his beliefs.
 (It has been alleged, though never confirmed, that he also received financial support from other boxers, most notably Joe Frazier who had taken the vacant world title in Ali's absence.)
 As Jerry Izenberg, one of America's foremost sports journalists, observed decades later: 'Ironically, after all he went through, the affection for Ali is largely colour-blind.
 He reached a point where, when people looked at him, they didn't see black or white.
 They saw Ali.'
 After three years, Ali was granted back his boxing licence and returned to the ring in 1970 with a three-round win over Jerry Quarry.
 But, his enforced absence had taken its toll on his speed and fitness and, in 1971 he was beaten for the first time in his professional career by Smokin' Joe Frazier in what was dubbed at the time 'The Fight Of The Century.'

 Ali would gain his revenge three years later in a close rematch.
 As a former champion, he also lost to the under-rated Ken Norton - having his jaw broken in the process - but, otherwise, he kept winning, fighting (and easily beating) the likes of Joe Bugnar as he waited, impatiently, for another title shot.

 Perhaps Ali's greatest moment came in October 1974 when he defeated the formidable George Foreman in Zaire in the so-called 'Rumble In The Jungle.'
-As with the first Liston fight, Ali was given little chance against the powerful Foreman who had beaten Frazier the previous year to become undisputed world champion and some commentators even feared for Ali's safety.
+As with the first Liston fight, Ali was given little chance against the powerful Foreman who had beaten Frazier the previous year to become undisputed world champion and some commentators even feared for Ali's life.

 The event was the flamboyant Don King's first venture as a promoter.
 He managed to get both Ali and Foreman's signatures, but King didn't have the money and needed a country to sponsor the bout.
 Zaïre's military dictator, Mobutu Sésé Seko, was eager for the publicity such a high-profile event would bring.
 He is said to have diverted ten million dollars from state funds as prize money.
 The original scheduled date for the fight was 25 September 1974 but a week before, in a sparring session, Foreman was cut and the fight was delayed by a month.
 Ali spent the time becoming popular with the Congolese people and using their love of his showmanship to play mind-games with his opponent.
 Before he arrived in Zaïre, most Africans had assumed that Foreman was actually white and when he did arrive, he brought his pet German shepherd dog with him - the same breed used by Zaïre's hated former Belgian colonial rulers.
 While Ali was winning hearts and minds, Foreman remained locked in his hotel room, brooding.
 A popular local chant leading up to - and during - the fight was 'Ali bomaye!', which translated as 'Ali, kill him!'
 The fight's start time, in the early hours of the morning in the UK, was designed to catch prime-time in America.
 Nevertheless, a company called Viewsport showed a live-feed of the bout on closed-circuit TV to an estimated audience of one hundred thousand punters at the thirty five cinemas throughout Britain.